A Survey on Visual Transformer: Vision Transformer

-The self-attention operation in transformer models calculates the dot product between representations from different input tokens in a given sequence (patches in image recognition tasks~\cite{dosovitskiy2020image}), whose complexity is $O(N)$, where $N$ is the length of the sequence.
-Recently, there has been a targeted focus to reduce the complexity to $O(N)$ in large methods so that transformer models can scale to long sequences.
+The self-attention operation in transformer models calculates the dot product between representations from different input tokens in a given sequence (patches in image recognition tasks~\cite{vit}), whose complexity is $O(N)$, where $N$ is the length of the sequence.
+Recently, there has been a targeted focus to reduce the complexity to $O(N)$ in large methods so that transformer models can scale to long sequences~\cite{katharopoulos2020transformers, yun2020n,zaheer2020big}.
 For example, Katharopoulos~\etal~\cite{katharopoulos2020transformers} approximated self-attention as a linear dot-product of kernel feature maps and revealed the relationship between tokens via RNNs.
 Zaheer~\etal~\cite{zaheer2020big} considered each token as a vertex in a graph and defined the inner product calculation between two tokens as an edge.
 Inspired by graph theories~\cite{spielman2011spectral,chung2002average}, various sparse graph are combined to approximate the dense graph in transformer models, and can achieve $O(N)$ complexity.
-From a theoretical perspective, Yun~\etal~\cite{yun2020n} proved that a sparse transformer with $O(N)$ complexity is sufficient to reflect any kind of relationship between tokens and can make universal approximation, providing theoretical guarantees for further research about transformer with $O(N)$ complexity.

 \textbf{Discussion.} The preceding methods take different approaches in how they attempt to identify redundancy in transformer models~(see Figure~\ref{fig-relation}).
 Pruning and decomposition methods usually require pre-defined models with redundancy.
 Specifically, pruning focuses on reducing the number of components (\eg, layers, heads) in transformer models while decomposition represents an original matrix with multiple small matrices.
 Compact models also can be directly designed either manually (requiring sufficient expertise) or automatically (\eg, via NAS).
 The obtained compact models can be further represented with low-bits via quantization methods for efficient deployment on resource-limited devices.